Active-CSS/active-css/README.md

 Please, if you see a bug, do report it so it gets fixed.
 All bugs are fixed as rapidly as possible.

 ACSS is all about manual coding and taking back control of UI with a method that is scalable for complex websites.
-It has a near instant load-time.
+It has a near instant load-time, due to minimal JavaScript compilation in the browser itself.

 This is event-driven programming, so like any programming language use a good comment structure to label your code.